 Richard Abcarian, Steven Downing, Irving Sarnoff

 “In the 20th century, in particular, protest movements have so irrevocably changed society that the circumstances and motivations of individual participants, as well as the questions of who joins a movement and why they do so, have become the subject of intense study,” says Jarosz.
 The breadth of the subject matter is well represented by a wide variety of pamphlets, newspaper articles, political cartoons, and photos documenting various form of dissent from peaceful sit-ins to expressions of collective rage.
 Items on display include numerous materials documenting the Los Angeles Watts Riot of 1965, the Detroit Riot of 1967, the San Fernando Valley State (now CSUN) administration's response to riots on campus in the late 1960s, the Los Angeles Rodney King Riot of 1992, and US government reports about the use of riots and rioting by "subversive" or left-wing groups in developing nations.
-The ongoing exhibit is located in the C.K. & Teresa Tseng Gallery in the east wing on the Library’s second floor, and is open to the public free of charge during regular Library hours.
+The ongoing exhibit is located in the Library Gallery in the east wing on the Library’s second floor, and is open to the public free of charge during regular Library hours.
 For additional information about the upcoming event series related to “In Protest: Shifting Paradigms and Collective Social Action,” as well as up-to-date news about all Library events, please visit the Exhibitions and Events page on our Library website.